 The Four Cardinal Symptoms of Meniere’s Disease

-- Hearing loss – One of the tests for Meniere’s disease is a hearing test to determine the amount of hearing loss that has taken place.
+One of the tests for Meniere’s disease is a hearing test to determine the amount of hearing loss that has taken place.
 In the early stages of the disease, hearing loss is limited to low tones and usually accompanies a flare-up of the condition.
 As Meniere’s progresses, the hearing loss may become permanent, and the upper range of tones can also be affected.
 Therefore, a hearing test is one of the best indicators of the stage of the disease.

-- Pressure in the ear – Since Meniere’s usually only affects one ear, this refers to a feeling of fullness in the affected ear.
+Since Meniere’s usually only affects one ear, this refers to a feeling of fullness in the affected ear.
 Left untreated, far more cases of Meniere’s may become bilateral, so unilaterality, while common is not considered a symptom.
 The feeling of fullness is attributed to endolymphatic hydrops.
 Basically, this just means that there is an excess of the fluid that normally is in the inner ear.
 The excessive fluid can also be to blame for some of the other symptoms of the disease.
 It raises the question, why does the inner ear fail to drain properly?
-This was the question that led one upper cervical chiropractor to see if the answer might have something to do with the atlas (C1 vertebra).
+This was the question that led to one upper cervical chiropractor to see if the answer might have something to do with the atlas (C1 vertebra).

 Two Case Studies that Connect the Neck to Meniere’s Disease